How Chatbot Development Helps Modern Enterprises Move Forward

 Propped up by advanced in AI consulting, chatbots are becoming increasingly sophisticated.
 These automated communication systems blend AI, machine learning, image and voice recognition technologies to simulate how humans talk, think, and interact.
 Modern chatbots not only understand people and provide intelligent answers based on amassed data but can also recognize a person’s mood and act on it.
 In some cases, these bots are nearly impossible to distinguish from a human.
-In fact, in a survey conducted by PwC, 27% of consumers were not sure if they had talked to a real person or a bot during their last contact with customer service.
+In fact, according to Solvvy’s 2021 State of Chatbots Report, 47% of respondents have mistaken a chatbot for a live agent.

 Chatbots Have a Profound Impact on Business

 Chatbots are not coming; they are already here, making a great impact on enterprises, mainly in the customer care area.
 They’re taking over business processes and niches which until recently have been predominantly occupied by people.
 For individuals, this may cause concern, as many fear software will push off thousands of jobs, mainly in customer services, sales, and outsourcing.

 True, the influence of chatbots on our workplace is profound and permanent.
 However, while some occupations are facing extinction as a result of galloping automation, new jobs will continue to appear, requiring human creativity and personal touch.

 Business Benefits Drive the Adoption of Bot Solutions